holdensmagicalunicorn/Monolog-Hipchat-Handler/README.markdown

             hipchat:
                 type:  service                  # this handler is a "service"
                 id: acme_demo.handler.hipchat   # this is the "id" of the service we've just defined
-                level: info                     # monolog option (it works as any other handlers)

 More informations about how to deal with monolog handlers in Symfony2 on [the official documentation](http://symfony.com/doc/current/cookbook/logging/monolog.html).